Race Across Waterloo Region

 100kms / 10-12hrs

-On August 17, 2019 race crew completed a pilot-run of RAWR, a multi-sport urban/rural adventure race.
-The race will integrates paddling, biking, and trekking, and features three different distance options, with competitive and non-competitive classes, encouraging racers of all levels to join the adventure.
+Join the adventure and Race Across Waterloo Region on June 13 2020!
+The race integrates paddling, biking, and trekking, and features three different distance options, with competitive and non-competitive classes, encouraging racers of all levels to join the adventure.

 This event is a fundraiser for The Sexual Assault Support Centre of Waterloo Region (SASC)